The tug-of-war between cost and culture

-Right now, South African businesses are faced with compounding macroeconomic challenges such as fuel price inflation, supply chain chokeholds, junk food tax, electricity supply and load shedding, to name a few.
-These challenges are inflating operational costs and draining resources, while restrictions and regulations to control the spread of Covid-19 are simultaneously reducing customer footfall and revenue across multiple industries.
+Right now, businesses are faced with several compounding macroeconomic challenges.
+Globally, we are seeing reports of fuel price inflation, supply chain chokeholds and staff shortages, to name a few.
+These challenges are inflating operational costs and draining resources, while restrictions, regulations and the fear of Covid-19 and its new variants are simultaneously reducing customer footfall and revenue across multiple industries.

 This has resulted in a desperate need for businesses to manage their cash flow better and reduce operational expenditure where possible.
 This raises some key cultural issues for HR professionals.
 For shift-based workforces, staffing cuts have been necessary to preserve cash.
 Even if they are handled well, the ripple effects of redundancies and layoffs typically have significant ramifications from a cultural perspective.